Scroll to navigation

 SECURITY CONSIDERATIONS

-The configuration values max_kids and timeout can be used to tune how many requests are served in parallel and how long each request is allowed to take before it gets killed.
-An attacker might be able to run a denial-of-service attack against your server, by keeping all max_kids connections “occupied”.
+The max_kids and timeout settings can be used to control how many requests are served in parallel and how long each request can run.
+Without careful tuning, an attacker could launch a denial-of-service attack by keeping all max_kids connections busy.

 REPORTING BUGS